adamhjk/community-compact/COMMUNITY-COMPACT.md

-If other parties wish to run network services around the [SOFTWARE], we ask that they contribute to the community through the purchase of a network services subscription from [BUSINESS], in order to use the communities trademark and official builds.
+If other parties wish to run network services around the [SOFTWARE], we ask that they contribute to the community through the purchase of a network services subscription from [BUSINESS], in order to use the community's trademark and official builds.

 ### Consulting License